Best Games Like RimWorld

 At present, in the initial phase on Steam, Songs of Syx is a city-developer that holds a comparable possibility for calamity as you’re given the responsibility of expanding a colony from the beginning.

-The game offers a myriad of complex mechanics that are modeled after the real-world, including multiple races, cultures, deities, animals, a day/night system, climate and weather change, among many more.
+The game offers a myriad of intricate mechanics that are modeled after the real-world, including multiple races, cultures, deities, animals, a day/night system, climate and weather change, among many more.

 If you relish the more demanding aspects of managing a colony in RimWorld, then Oxygen Not Included may be more your style.

-It’s a brutally difficult survival game that sees you guiding a space crew as they try to live beneath the surface of an alien planet.
+It’s a brutally challenging survival game that sees you guiding a space crew as they try to live beneath the surface of an alien planet.

-As its title suggests, oxygen is extremely rare, meaning you’ll frequently have to take measures to maintain a steady supply of the stuff.
+As its title suggests, oxygen is exceedingly rare, meaning you’ll frequently have to take measures to maintain a consistent supply of the stuff.

 Where things get tricky is the potential for disaster, as your colony is always at the mercy of its environment.